mindee/mindee-api-dotnet/docs/dotnet-getting-started.md

 services.AddMindeeClient();
 ```

+(Or, you could also simply instantiate a new instance of `MindeeClient` but it will require to pass an instance of IConfiguration to get the Api Key.)

 This call will configure the client entry point and the PDF library used internally.

 Do not forget to initialize your [API key](https://developers.mindee.com/docs/make-your-first-request#create-an-api-key).